 Green Anaconda & Reticulated Python

-The heaviest snake in the world is the Green Anaconda, but the longest is the Reticulated Python.
+The heaviest snake in the world is the green anaconda.
+The world’s longest snake is the reticulated python.

 Find out more about Green Anacondas here.

-The Ribbon Worm is the longest animal in the world.
+The Ribbon Worm is a contender for the title of ‘longest animal in the world’.
 This stripy brown sea worm grows up to 55 m (180 ft).

 The Smallest Animals